Overview

 In the following field:

-By clicking back to Dashboard, you show now see the newly created job:
+By clicking back to Dashboard, you should now see the newly created job:

-NOTE: The image above depicts a last successful build, with a couple of failed builds.
-A new task would not the display the two icons, and time indicators.
+Note: The image above depicts a last successful build, with a couple of failed builds.
+A new task would not display the two icons and time indicators.

 Click staging-deploy, followed by Build Now.
 Progress can be checked here: